'Tenet' is Christopher Nolan's Most Greatest And Most Complex Work Of His Filmography

 By Sal LoCicero | October 24, 2020 (UPDATED: October 11, 2023)

 So far, 2020 has proven itself to be the worst year for movies...EVER.
 Many movies have either been delayed or have landed itself to Video on Demand, and the ones that landed on digital were really mediocre.
 Theaters have finally opened after seven months, and the only movie to give theaters hope for survival is Christopher Nolan’s Tenet.

 'Tenet' is the latest addition to Christopher Nolan’s filmography.
 For many years Nolan has proven himself to be the best filmmaker working today.
 Ever since Memento (2000), he has shown that he is a filmmaker many were to look out for in the future.
 Nolan showed even more of what he is capable of in 2008, when his unforgettable groundbreaking blockbuster ‘The Dark Knight’ hit theaters.
 To this day, it’s a movie no one can get enough of.
 After 'The Dark Knight', Nolan proved to a wide range of moviegoers that he was a very significant artist.

 While most movies this year have been delayed to next year; like Black Widow, No Time To Die, Top Gun: Maverick, Dune, etc. Warner Bros Pictures and Christopher Nolan have fought for Tenet to keep its original release date.
 While it was not able to hold onto its July release, it was still able to release this year; even though many theaters are still (unfortunately) closed.

-Even though 'Tenet' is having a tough box office run, many people must go out and see it as soon as possible.
+Even though 'Tenet' is having a rough (domestic) box office run, many people must get out of their house and see it at their local theater as soon as possible.

 'Tenet' is easily the best movie of this year.
 Writer/director Christopher Nolan took more than five years to craft a movie that is to blow audiences away for 2 hours and 30 minutes.
 This is truly a cinematic experience that has to be seen multiple times, especially in the cinemas.